10 years with Ethical Futures

 It is a pretty smooth process.
 I have peace of mind, at different times I wanted different things and all of them were satisfied.

 What benefits have you seen from using EF services?
 How was your experience with EF?
 The overriding purpose of engaging with Ethical Futures was that I wanted to conduct my finances in a mindful ethical fashion.
-I sorted out my mortgage, my pension and I have a decent amount of savings.
+I sorted out my pension and I have a decent amount of savings.
 As a result of this, I’m thinking that I might change the way that I work, even if that means a period of not earning a lot of money.
 I feel that I am well prepared for that because I have a flat and savings, so I feel very secure.

 It gives me a good foundation on which to move on with my life.
 So it goes back to that peace of mind again I guess.
 I don’t worry about money so that helps me have a much freer life to do the things that I enjoy like going to festivals and travelling.